 Let’s Wrap This Up

-These aren’t the only jobs that foreigners are prohibited by law from doing in Mexico.
+These aren’t the only jobs that are limited to “Mexicans by birth”.
 I may do a future post on the topic, but until then, my advice for anyone who wants to look for employment in Mexico is to do a lot of research before you head down.

 As for me, I’m going to continue to be a full-time retiree in Mexico who occasionally writes about random topics like this one while sipping his morning coffee.
 The job doesn’t pay well, but I still find it very satisfying.